Course Title: Strategic Facility Management

 Overview of Assessment

 You will be assessed on how well you meet the course’s learning outcomes and on your development against the program learning outcomes.
-Assessment consists of a mid-semester test and a major assignment:
+Assessment consists of a mid-semester test and two major assignments:

 Task 1: Mid-semester test (40% weighting) CLOs 1, 2, 4 & 5.